 I was thinking the other day about some of the fabulous books I have read and then the idea came to me – LETS GO AROUND THE WORLD IN 80 BOOKS!

-This post is Part 1 of 4 and is the first 40 best travel books from countries A-Z
+This is the first 40 best travel books from countries A-Z

 THE THORN BIRDS